 No one ever said home renovations were easy.
 They can often be downright tricky – and that’s before any potential problems arise.
 While it’s impossible to predict every issue you might encounter during a renovation; homeowners should know some common ones.
 From hidden water damage to wiring issues, here are the four worst things you could find during a home renovation.
 Dreaded!

 But don’t worry – with a bit of preparation and planning, you can avoid these issues altogether (or at least deal with them if they do come up).
 So read on for tips on how to keep your renovation on track, no matter what comes up.
+And don’t hesitate to find a builder who can do the work for you.

 Water Damage That Has Been Hiding: